 While efficient and children don’t always go in the same sentence, your administrative processes don’t involve kids.
 The more time you spend on these processes, the less time you spend on something worthwhile.
 One such way to be more efficient is to invest in a tuition management system.

-A tuition system reduces your workload by automating your parent-facing payment system, automatically producing receipts, and calculating late payment fees for you.
+A child care billing software reduces your workload by automating your parent-facing payment system, automatically producing receipts, and calculating late payment fees for you.
+Check out a sample child care invoice.

 Ways You Can Justify Higher Daycare Prices